pancsta/asyncmachine-go/tools/cmd/am-dbg/README.md

   am-dbg [flags]

 Flags:
-      --am-dbg-addr string      Debug this instance of am-dbg with another one --clean-on-connect        Clean up disconnected clients on the 1st connection -d, --dir string              Output directory for generated files (default ".")
+      --clean-on-connect         Clean up disconnected clients on the 1st connection --dbg-am-dbg-addr string   Debug this instance of am-dbg with another one --dbg-go-race              Go race detector is enabled
-      --enable-mouse            Enable mouse support (experimental) (default true) -f, --fwd-data string         Forward incoming data to other instances (eg addr1,addr2) --diagrams int            Level of details for diagrams (svg, d2, mermaid) in --dir (0-3) -h, --help                    help for am-dbg
+      --dbg-id string            ID of this instance (default "am-dbg") --dbg-log-level int        Log level produced by this instance, 0-5 (silent-everything) --dbg-prof-srv string      Start pprof server -d, --dir string               Output directory for generated files (default ".")
-  -i, --import-data string      Import an exported gob.bt file -l, --listen-on string        Host and port for the debugger to listen on (default "localhost:6831")
+      --enable-mouse             Enable mouse support (experimental) (default true) --filter-group             Filter transitions by a selected group (default true) --filter-log-level int     Filter transitions to this log level produced by this instance, 0-5 (silent-everything) (default 2)
-      --log-2-ttl string        Max time to live for logs level 2 (default "24h") --log-level int           Log level, 0-5 (silent-everything)
+  -f, --fwd-data string          Forward incoming data to other instances (eg addr1,addr2) -h, --help                     help for am-dbg
-      --max-mem int             Max memory usage (in MB) to flush old transitions (default 100) --output-clients          Write a detailed client list into in am-dbg-clients.txt inside --dir --prof-srv string         Start pprof server
+  -i, --import-data string       Import an exported gob.br file -l, --listen-on string         Host and port for the debugger to listen on (default "localhost:6831")
-  -c, --select-connected        Select the newly connected machine, if no other is connected -m, --select-machine string   Select a machine by (partial) ID on startup (requires --import-data) -t, --select-transition int   Select a transaction by _number_ on startup (requires --select-machine)
+      --log-ops-ttl string       Max time to live for logs level LogOps (default "24h") --max-mem int              Max memory usage (in MB) to flush old transitions (default 1000) --output-clients           Write a detailed client list into am-dbg-clients.txt inside --dir --output-diagrams int      Level of details for diagrams (svg, d2, mermaid) in --dir (0 off, 1-3 on).
+EXPERIMENTAL --output-tx                Write the current transition with steps into am-dbg-tx.md inside --dir -c, --select-connected         Select the newly connected machine, if no other is connected --select-group string      Startup group
-      --tail                    Start from the last tx (default true) --version                 Print version and exit -v, --view string             Initial view (tree-log, tree-matrix, matrix) (default "tree-log") --view-narrow             Force a narrow view, independently of the viewport size --view-rain               Show the rain view
+  -m, --select-machine string    Select a machine by (partial) ID on startup (requires --import-data) -t, --select-transition int    Select a transaction by _number_ on startup (requires --select-machine)
-  -r, --view-reader             Enable Log Reader
+      --tail                     Start from the lastest tx (default true) --ui-diagrams              Start a web diagrams viewer on a +1 port (EXPERIMENTAL) (default true) --version                  Print version and exit -v, --view string              Initial view (tree-log, tree-matrix, matrix) (default "tree-log") --view-narrow              Force a narrow view, independently of the viewport size --view-rain                Show the rain view -r, --view-reader              Enable Log Reader
       --view-timelines int       Number of timelines to show (0-2) (default 2)
 ```

 ![legend](https://pancsta.github.io/assets/asyncmachine-go/am-dbg-legend.png)